hongwoo-nam/cubrid_manual/ko/sql/transaction.rst

 If *T2* decides instead to update one of the record values, it must create a new version.
 Both versions are marked with transaction MVCCID, old version for delete and new version for insert.
 Old version also stores a link to the location of new version, and the row representations looks like this:

 .. image:: /images/transaction_updated_record.png

-Currently, only *T2* can see second row version, while all other transaction will continue to access the first version.
-The property of a version to be seen or not to be seen by running transactions is called **visibility**.
-The visibility property is relative to each transaction, some can consider it true, whereas others can consider it false.

-A transaction *T3* that starts after *T2* executes row update, but before *T2* commits, will not be able to see its new version, not even after *T2* commits.
-The visibility of one version towards *T3* depends on the state of its inserter and deleter when *T3* started and preserves its status for the lifetime of *T3*.

-As a matter of fact, the visibility of all versions in database towards on transaction does not depend on the changes that occur after transaction is started.
-Moreover, any new version added is also ignored.
-Consequently, the set of all visible versions in the database remains unchanged and form the snapshot of the transaction.
-Hence, **snapshot isolation** is provided by MVCC and it is a guarantee that all read queries made in a transaction see a consistent view of the database.

-In CUBRID 10.0, **snapshot** is a filter of all invalid MVCCID's.
-An MVCCID is invalid if it is not committed before the snapshot is taken.
-To avoid updating the snapshot filter whenever a new transaction starts, the snapshot is defined using two border MVCCID's: the lowest active MVCCID and the highest committed MVCCID.
-Only a list of active MVCCID values between the border is saved.
-Any transaction starting after snapshot is guaranteed to have an MVCCID bigger than highest committed and is automatically considered invalid.
-Any MVCCID below lowest active must be committed and is automatically considered valid.

 The snapshot filter algorithm that decides a version visibility queries the MVCCID markers used for insert and delete: